-If you're looking for a multi-themed amusement park to spend the day with the kids, Siam Park City covers a lot of bases.
+If you're looking for a multi-themed amusement park to spend the day with the kids, Siam Amazing Park (also known as Siam Park City) covers a lot of bases.
 The park, located in the north of Bangkok near the suburb of Minburi, boasts one of Asia's largest waterparks, spread over 100 acres, with an assortment of water attractions that include 7-story water slides and one of the world's largest wave pools.T he park also features an X Zone, Family World, Fantasy World, and even Small World that has rides for the little ones.
 Thrill-seekers will also find a suspended "Vortex" rollercoaster here.
 Suan Siam, as the park is known in Thai, is the country's oldest amusement park, dating back to 1980, and has been listed in the Guinness Book for some of its massive attractions.
 Even Michael Jackson was here in 1993 while performing on a world tour.
 While the park is a bit old in the tooth these days, it has nevertheless been undergoing some needed renovations and remains a wonderful place to cool off and spend the day ensured that the kids will never get bored.

 Dave's expert tip: The easiest way to get here is via taxi.
 The nearest public transport station is the Lat Krabang Airport Link station, but it will still be a 20-minute plus ride from here.
 You could also get here via taxi from the airport, as the park is closer to Suvarnabhumi than the city center.